A. R. Ammons

-Archibald Randolph Ammons (February 18, 1926 – February 25, 2001) was an American poet who won the annual National Book Award for Poetry in 1973 and 1993.
+Archibald Randolph Ammons (February 18, 1926 – February 25, 2001) was an American poet and professor of English at Cornell University.
+Ammons published nearly thirty collections of poems in his lifetime.
+Revered for his impact on American romantic poetry, Ammons received several major awards for his work, including two National Book Awards for Poetry, one in 1973 for Collected Poems and another in 1993 for Garbage.

 Poetic themes

-Ammons wrote about humanity's relationship to nature in alternately comic and solemn tones.
-His poetry often addresses religious and philosophical matters and scenes involving nature, almost in a Transcendental fashion.
-According to reviewer Daniel Hoffman, his work "is founded on an implied Emersonian division of experience into Nature and the Soul," adding that it "sometimes consciously echo[es] familiar lines from Emerson, Whitman and Dickinson."
+Literary critics have associated Ammons with earlier poets of the American romantic tradition, such as Ralph Waldo Emerson and Walt Whitman.
+In line with these romantic roots, Ammons's poetry explores the individual soul through its connection to quotidian life and the natural world.
+Nevertheless, Ammons exhibits several qualities that distinguish him from his peers and predecessors.
+With a deep knowledge of natural phenomena, Ammons is noted for wielding a wide lexicon of scientific terms.
+He is also regarded for his witty—and sometimes coarse—humor, which balances out the gravity of his transcendentalist themes.

 Life

 Ammons grew up on a tobacco farm near Whiteville, North Carolina, in the southeastern part of the state.
 He served as a sonar operator in the U.S. Navy during World War II, stationed on board the USS Gunason, a destroyer escort.
 After the war, Ammons attended Wake Forest University, majoring in biology.
 Graduating in 1949, he served as a principal and teacher at Hattaras Elementary School later that year and also married Phyllis Plumbo.
 He received an M.A. in English from the University of California, Berkeley.

 In 1964, Ammons joined the faculty of Cornell University, eventually becoming Goldwin Smith Professor of English and Poet in Residence.
 He retired from Cornell in 1998.
 His students who went on to achieve acclaim as poets include Alice Fulton, Ann Loomis Silsbee, and Jerald Bullis.

 Ammons had been a longtime resident of the South Jersey communities of Northfield, Ocean City and Millville, when he wrote Corsons Inlet in 1962.